Phoenix Suns striker Cameron Johnson returns to lineup against Rockets - Mag Viral

 On Friday, Kaminsky missed the 20th consecutive game, while Baynes hasn’t played since January 20th (nine games).
 Saric and Jerome have missed the last four games and Tyler Johnson has not played the last three games.

-The Suns appeared in the Western Conference on Friday evening, December 20th and 31st.
+With the victory, the Suns are now sitting at the Western Conference on December 21 and 31.

 Follow @AZSports